+Can someone else drive my car under my insurance?
 The short answer: Yes.
-Your auto insurance policy covers your car, not the person driving it.
+Your auto insurance covers your car, not the person driving it.
 If someone borrows your car and crashes it, your insurance will cover the losses — however, your premiums may increase.

 An insurance policy relates to the specific car you insure when you sign up for coverage.
 A standard policy follows the car, not the driver, because the vehicle is required by law to be insured if it used on public roads.
 If someone other than the car’s owner or the person named on the policy borrows the car and is involved in a collision, in most cases will kick in and pay for damages — so long as the car is being driven legally.
 If the car is stolen, if the driver doesn’t have a license, or if it’s being used for illegal activity, coverage will likely be voided.

 It is possible to modify or add to a policy, to allow a driver the same policy terms they enjoy on their own car when they drive other cars — such as borrowed cars and rentals.
 This is called non-owner coverage.
 In provinces such as British Columbia, Manitoba, and Saskatchewan, a driver can buy this as a standalone policy.
 In other provinces such as Ontario, you can only buy this insurance as an add-on to your own auto insurance policy.
-Drivers who rent or borrow cars regularly might consider this option if they want to carry more liability coverage — if a driver crashes a borrowed car and the damages incurred are higher than the car owner’s policy limits, the remaining costs will fall on the driver.
-In such cases, additional non-owner coverage would be beneficial.
+Drivers who rent or borrow cars regularly might consider this option if they want to carry more liability coverage — if you visit a friend in BC, and you’re from Ontario, and you crash the car you borrowed from them, and the damages incurred are higher than their car insurance policy limits, the remaining costs will fall on the you.
+In such cases, additional non-owner coverage would be beneficial as an endorsement to your Ontario car insurance quotes.

-Of course, insurance rules can vary by policy and province.
+Of course, insurance rules can vary by policy, provider, and province.
 If your situation changes or you have specific questions about your policy, you should speak to your insurer or broker before loaning out your car.

 Photo: Matthew Henry (Burst)